Use code DAD23 for 20% off + Free shipping on $45+ Shop Now!

 “You should try out.”
 She shoves the purple paper at me.

 It’s a flyer advertising the auditions.
 Black musical notes border the edge, and in the middle are silhouettes of players holding guitars and saxes.
-My heart goes liquid at the thought of being one
+My heart goes liquid at the thought of being one of those figures.

 “You’d nail it like a hammer from the heavens.”